r4kno/The_God-s_Eye/readme.md

 ```bash
 python code_base.py
 ```
-This runs the complete surveillance system with person detection, weapon detection, and Arduino control.
+This runs the complete surveillance system with person detection and Arduino control.

 #### Distance Estimation
 ```bash